Religion

 When Gratus presented St. John’s head to the pope, the jawbone remained in Gratus’ hand.
 This was interpreted as a sign, and the pope allowed him to keep it.

-Bullshit was called on this story as early as the sixteenth century, and four centuries later it was “demonstrated without a doubt” to be magna cum caca.
-The story was so popular by that time, however, that most Catholics just said “fuck it,” and kept on repeating it, much as they have done with the New Testament.
+Bull feathers was called on this story as early as the sixteenth century, and four centuries later it was “demonstrated without a doubt” to be magna cum caca.
+The story was so popular by that time, however, that most Catholics just said “flip it,” and kept on repeating it, much as they have done with the New Testament.